Before applying to the Family Court for the Adoption

 If you have completed steps 1 to 7, you can proceed to submit an application to the Family Justice Court within 3 weeks of DP collection.
 You can do so in person or through a lawyer.
 For more information on procedures relating to the submission of applications and the required documents, you can refer to

 The Court will instruct you or your lawyer to seek consent from the Director-General of Social Welfare from MSF to act as Guardian-In-Adoption (GIA) for the child during the adoption process.
 This is in accordance with Section 10 (3) of the ACA.

 The GIA has the duty of safeguarding the interest of the child before the Court.
 The GIA conducts the necessary social investigations into the circumstances of the adoption application with a view to safeguard the interest of the child and submits an affidavit to the Family Court.
 This is in accordance with the Rule 7, Order 68 of Rules of Court.

 MSF will review your request for the Director-General of Social Welfare to be the GIA and issue the consent if it is accepted.
 When you have obtained the consent from MSF, you or your lawyer will have to submit it to the Family Court.

 The Family Court will then appoint the Director-General of Social Welfare as the GIA.

-In order for MSF to process your request for the Director-General of Social Welfare to be the GIA and issue the consent if it is accepted, please ensure that all the documents listed below are prepared.
-Submit the documents to
+In order for MSF to process your request for the Director-General of Social Welfare to be the GIA and issue the consent if it is accepted, please ensure that all the documents listed below are prepared before applying here.

 Do note that only applications with complete set of forms and documents will be processed.